joeletness/Python-ETL-Sample/README.md

 ### How it works
 Clone this repo.
+It has no functional dependencies beyond the standard python 2.7 library.
 It can be run in two modes:
 1. Display the full list of records and summary.
     ```bash
     $ python mps7_reader.py data.dat